-The FIDM tote bag will be provided to students during the first quarter of each academic year.
+The FIDM tote bag will be provided to students during the first quarter of each contracted program.
 Tote bag distribution days and hours are posted quarterly.
 Additional FIDM tote bags may be purchased in the FIDM Store.

 The Museum Collections are split into two major parts: the Permanent Collection, used for exhibition and research; and the Study Collection, used by students for hands-on inspection.
 The Study Collection is divided among the four FIDM campuses: Los Angeles, San Francisco, San Diego, and Orange County.
 The collections are constantly researched, exhibited, and published nationally and internationally.